Quick Answer

 - The trigger is BENEFICIAL ownership, not record ownership.
 Options, derivatives, and swap positions that confer economic exposure can count toward the trigger threshold depending on how the plan is drafted.

 - The pill itself is defeasible by the board.
-A standalone pill can be redeemed by the next board, so an activist who replaces the board in one proxy contest can neutralize it.
+A standalone pill can be redeemed by the current board, so a bidder who wins board control through a proxy contest can neutralize it.

 Exam Tip: Gotchas

-- Adopting states: Ohio (the leading model), Indiana, Virginia, and others
+- Adopting states: Ohio, Indiana, Virginia, and others; the details vary by statute

-- Constitutional: the United States Supreme Court upheld the Indiana statute against challenges that it was preempted by federal tender-offer law and that it violated the Commerce Clause
+- Constitutional: the United States Supreme Court upheld a control share statute (the Indiana act) against challenges that it was preempted by federal tender-offer law and that it violated the Commerce Clause

 Exam Tip: Gotchas

-- A control share statute strips VOTING rights, not OWNERSHIP rights.
-The acquirer still holds the shares economically; the shares just cannot be voted above the threshold until the disinterested-shareholder vote restores them.
+- A control share statute targets VOTING rights, not OWNERSHIP rights.
+The acquirer still holds the shares economically; the statute restricts how much of that stake can be voted until the statute's approval conditions are met.

 A fair-price statute is a state-law mechanism designed to neutralize coercive two-tier tender offers.
 A two-tier offer pays a premium for the front-end tendered shares and a lower price for the back-end merger, pressuring shareholders to tender quickly to avoid the lower back-end.